oVirt/ovirt-site/source/feature/engine-support-for-ppc64.html.md

 ### TODO

 *   change DisplayType.qxl to DisplayType.spice which is more appropriate and reads clearer both in config and in the code
-*   refactor and cleanup CpuFlagManager so it would be open to extention - started with <http://gerrit.ovirt.org/#/c/19905>
+*   refactor and cleanup CpuFlagManager so it would be open to extention - started with <http://gerrit.ovirt.org/#/c/19905> - Roy
+*   ensure the Version (3.3?
+3.4?) ppc emulated machine is reported on

 ## Benefits to oVirt